BhaveshKapil/Image-Colorization/README.md

 out.shape
 ```

 We are using a "Patch" Discriminator here.
-Okay, what is it?!
 In a vanilla discriminator, the model outputs one number (a scaler) which represents how much the model thinks the input (which is the whole image) is real (or fake).

 In a patch discriminator, the model outputs one number for every patch of say 70 by 70 pixels of the input image and for each of them decides whether it is fake or not separately.
 Using such a model for the task of colorization seems reasonable to me because the local changes that the model needs to make are really important and maybe deciding on the whole image as in vanilla discriminator cannot take care of the subtleties of this task.
 Here, the model's output shape is 30 by 30 but it does not mean that our patches are 30 by 30.
 The actual patch size is obtained when you compute the receptive field of each of these 900 (30 multiplied by 30) output numbers which in our case will be 70 by 70.

 ### 1.5- GAN Loss